What every Canadian investor needs to know today

 On the earnings front, Hewlett Packard reports its latest results after the close of trading.
 Analysts are expecting earnings of about 26 cents a share.

-Overseas, the positive sentiment in Europe was helped by a report showing robust business activity in August.
+Overseas, the positive sentiment in Europe was helped by a report showing robust business activity in August, however markets turned mixed as the day progressed.
 IHS Markit's final composite Purchasing Managers' Index for the euro zone came in at 55.7 for the month.
 That was slightly below an earlier estimate.
 The measure has now been above 50 - which signals expansion in the sector - since 2013.

 In Asia, markets finished mixed on concern over the Korean Peninsula offsetting news that China's services sector grew at its fastest clip in three months.